nnnoel/obsidian-anki-sync/README.md

 # Obsidian Anki Sync Plugin

-A plugin for [Obsidian](https://obsidian.md) that syncs your notes to [Anki](https://apps.ankiweb.net/) flashcards with smart duplicate handling and bulk operations.
+A work-in-progress plugin for [Obsidian](https://obsidian.md) that syncs your notes to [Anki](https://apps.ankiweb.net/) flashcards with smart duplicate handling and bulk operations. **This plugin is not yet published to the official Obsidian Community Plugins list.** You can still use it by manually installing it from this repository.

 ## Features